Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb ('Look up') and resource ('intent by its intent hash'), and explicitly distinguishes it from transaction hash, clarifying its unique role among siblings like sodax_get_transaction.
+The description clearly states the action 'Look up' and the resource 'specific intent by its intent hash', and explicitly distinguishes it from transaction hash, differentiating it from sibling tools like sodax_get_transaction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.